PurpleUltraViolet/snake/README.md

 ## What's this?

-This is a simple ncurses port of snake.
+This is a simple ncurses/sdl port of snake.
 I will (probably) not be maintaining it, just because this was a one-off project that doesn't really need any additions.

+The `master` branch contains the ncurses version, whereas the `sdl` branch contains the SDL2 version.

 ## How to play?